 Greg Bray: And it's those buyers for six to nine months from now that you know that we're going to miss out on,

 Meredith Oliver: Yeah.
-This is your pipeline, right? of your future sales, I'm always asked this, you know, or is this the where the these people going to buy anyway, maybe if they could have, if somebody picked up the phone at the model home and they got their question answered if somebody returned their email from the sales office or the design [00:35:00] center, and they got their question answered.
+This is your pipeline, right, of your future sales, I'm always asked this, you know, or is this where these people going to buy anyway, maybe if they could have, if somebody picked up the phone at the model home and they got their question answered, if somebody returned their email from the sales office, or the design [00:35:00] center, and they got their question answered.

-No, it's just, it doesn't work, right.
+No, it doesn't work, right.
 It doesn't work.
 So it's not an indictment of our onsite salespeople.
-It's just.
-A different role, but I'm telling you, your online sales counselors are drowning and they need help.
+It's just, a different role, but I'm telling you, your online sales counselors are drowning and they need help.

-[00:36:00] Greg Bray: And it all connects back to the fact that the buyers are spending more time on the website to start with, you know, and that's why they're going through the online sales counselor.
+[00:36:00] Greg Bray: It all connects back to the fact that the buyers are spending more time on the website to start with, and that's why they're going through the online sales counselor.

-They're not just looking for the address and driving by.
-They're doing a little more research there.
-They're narrowing their choices and options before they reach out to have that conversation because.
-Of where we're at right now.
-And I agree with you Meredith, I think it's changed behavior for the future where it's not going to go back the way it was.
+They're not just looking for the address and driving by, they're doing a little more research there.
+They're narrowing their choices and options before they reach out to have that conversation because of where we're at right now.
+I agree with you Meredith, I think it's changed behavior for the future where it's not going to go back the way it was.